 Brits do love tea, though as you’ll read in my “what you don’t know about London” guide, they don’t sit down for “proper” afternoon tea (featuring sandwiches and scones and cakes) regularly – that’s still a special occasion treat for people!

-I’m aware that there exist a seemingly endless number of afternoon teas in London, but in this guide I really want to try and give you guidance on what I feel are the best afternoon teas in London, not just a list of all of them.
+I’m aware that there exist a seemingly endless number of afternoon teas in London and a lot of questions when it comes to the best afternoon tea places in London, but in this guide I really want to try and give you guidance on what I feel are the best afternoon teas in London, not just a list of all of them.

 Here is my curated list of some of the most interesting and quality places to enjoy afternoon tea in London, including cheap afternoon tea in London!